*SPOILER ALERT! *

 He

-wiped away a trail of juice that was dribbling down his chin before he offered
+wiped away a trail of juice that dribbled down his chin before he offered an

-an enticing lead.
+enticing lead.
 (I know something you don’t know.
-Something you would really really love to know.)
+Something you would really, really love to know.)

 (Really?)